Planning for Parenthood

-GW's Wellbeing Hotline has a large library of articles, podcasts, videos and webinars related to pregnancy and caring for your child from birth through college.
+GW's Employee Assistance Program has a large library of articles, podcasts, videos and webinars related to pregnancy and caring for your child from birth through college.

-Eligible GW employees can take up to 16 weeks of unpaid medical leave and 16 work weeks of unpaid family leave after the birth of a child under the District of Columbia Family and Medical Leave Act (FMLA).
+Eligible GW employees can take up to 16 weeks of medical leave and 16 work weeks of family leave after the birth of a child under the District of Columbia Family and Medical Leave Act (FMLA).
 Applying for FMLA is important, not only because it is required of you as an employee, but also because it protects your job while you are out on leave.
 Even if you are planning to use sick or annual time during your leave period, you must still apply for FMLA.
 University policy requires at least 30 days’ notice for FMLA leave.

 While you are applying for FMLA, we recommend that you review GW's short-term disability plans.
 Depending on your years of service and coverage, you may be entitled to disability pay during your FMLA leave.

 In addition to short-term disability, you may use your available sick and annual time to cover some or all of your time away (depending on your time off balances).
 You may also take unpaid time.

 Text4Baby is a free text-messaging service that helps pregnant women and new parents get information about caring for their health.

-Registration is easy and can be done online or on your phone by texting the word BABY (or BEBE for Spanish) to the number 511411.
-You will be asked to enter your baby’s due date or your baby’s birthday as well as your zip code.
+Registration is easy and can be done online or on your phone.
 Once registered, you will start receiving free messages with tips for your pregnancy or caring for your baby.